b-zhao/ML_patent_study/docs/index.md

 ## Data Preparation

 The data we use is from the United States Patent and Trademark Office (USPTO) and contains 1048575 patents filed over the past 50 years.
+We obtained the dataset directly from Dr. Ramachandran's group.
 The dataset contains 63 columns for each patent, including inventors, team size, country of inventor, category of patent, etc.

 Preprocessing:
 * Remove redundant columns